TDP43 Seeding Mouse Models

 Recapitulate the key structural features and spreading of TDP-43 proteinopathy found in the brain of ALS patients using TDP-43 Seeding Mouse Models

-Home » Neurology Research Models and Services » ALS models and services » ALS models – TDP-43 Seeding Mouse Models
+Home » Neurology CRO Services » ALS models and services » ALS models – TDP-43 Seeding Mouse Models

 TDP-43 seeding mouse models are established by injecting brain extracts from patients affected by TDP-43 proteinopathy.
 TAR DNA binding protein (TDP-43) encoded by TARDBP gene, is a major protein involved in the pathogenesis of Amyothropic lateral sclerosis (ALS) and frontotemporal dementia (FTD).
 Therefore, injection of brain extracts from these diseases in the brain of mice closely mimics the structural features of TDP-43 aggregates found in patients, and allows studying the pathologic spreading of TDP-43 in response to novel compounds as a therapeutic readout.